- Which Gospels tell the story of the nativity?

 - We have made labyrinths in KS3 with different stations, which have focussed on the nativity.
 Also, with KS3 we got students to analyse Christmas carols and songs, and then picked out the best lines and put them together in order to tell their own most accurate telling of the Nativity.
 We mixed sound clips of the lines and put them together to make up their own song – we then played it in assembly. – Sarah Cobbold

 - Using the good book company’s Christmas book, we’ve gone through the story and talked about how different people within the story might have been feeling.
-We’ve sequenced the story and linked it with the children’s Nativity play and then they have made their own Nativity story zig zag books with detailed pictures and key events.
+We’ve sequenced the story and linked it with the children’s Nativity play and then they have made their own Nativity story zig-zag books with detailed pictures and key events.
 Also, looking at symbolism, we’ve talked through the story and looked at key events within the life of Jesus.
-I asked the children to consider the gifts that wise men brought the the stable and we’ve had a class discussion about why those gifts were symbolically linked to his later life.
+I asked the children to consider the gifts that wise men brought the stable and we’ve had a class discussion about why those gifts were symbolically linked to his later life.
 After reading the story we’ve discussed key events and sequenced them using picture cards (linked with some of Lat Blaylock’s work), then we made wooden Nativity scenes using cut lollypop sticks.
 Sometimes we have told the children the story and then used oil pastels to draw a scene from the story, with children all given different scenes.
-Hot seating activities also work; children take on a role of one of the people from the nativity and then talked about key events and feelings. – Katie Freeman
+Hot seating activities also work; children take on the role of one of the people from the nativity and then talked about key events and feelings. – Katie Freeman

-Andy Lewis is Assistant Subject Leader in RE, Head of Y10 at Sacred Heart of Mary Girls’ School, Upminster and is a lead for TheLondonREHub.com.
+Andy Lewis was Assistant Subject Leader in RE, Head of Y10 at Sacred Heart of Mary Girls’ School, Upminster and is a lead for TheLondonREHub.com.
 Find him online at mrlewisre.com and on Twitter @iTeachRE.